 School Games Mark

-This year was the start of Sacriston Academy's very first football team.
 Children from Years 4, 5 and 6 took part in the Durham Football League at Meadowfield Leisure Centre.
 The team represented our school proudly demonstrating skills like resilience, teamwork and determination in abundance.
 The team went from strength to strength attaining 19 points from a possible 24.
 This resulted in them winning the first league they competed in.
 Unfortunately, due to the COVID-19 government advice, the second league was only partially completed.
+Further tournament dates will be confirmed in line with government regulations

 Dates and clubs to be confirmed in September in line with government regulations.